Black seed oil and diabetes: Benefits, uses, and precautions

 Oral Consumption ½ to 1 teaspoon daily, mixed with warm water or herbal tea.

-Capsules For convenience, as per manufacturer’s dosage.
+Capsules For convenience, as per the manufacturer’s dosage.

 As Food Add-On Drizzle over salads or mix with honey for easier consumption.